 As a mother to nine children, most of whom were teens and young adults with challenges including autism, blindness, and intellectual disabilities, Kelly Harnish was confronted by the dismal statistics surrounding employment of adults affected by disabilities.
 As she furthered her research, she was dumbfounded by the scarcity of effective services that proactively supported career development, meaningful employment, access to reliable transportation, and the shortage of safe, supported, sustainable, low-income housing options for young adults with disabilities.
 She was grieved as her friends grappled with gut wrenching decisions that too often required them to seek care for their adult children far from home—resulting in distant proximity from their families and estrangement from meaningful, life-long relationships that had grown within their home-town communities.
 She knew that the odds had to change for her aging children and their peers, and so she began to dream.

-Ultimately, Hope Served was founded in 2021 in close consultation with Uniquely the Same, another non-profit that offered relevant expertise and shared our vision for the future.
+Ultimately, Hope Served was founded in 2021 in close consultation with Uniquely the Same, another non-profit that offered relevant expertise and shared a like vision for the future.
 Built for sustainability and based upon the American free enterprise system, Hope Served was organized to complement existing community resources, to promote meaningful and supportive relationships among members of all abilities within their local communities, and to create revolutionary and sustainable opportunities for authentic participation in all aspects of life.
 Hope Served engages with adults affected by disability as they proactively set a course for their futures, genuinely contribute and network within their local communities, gain hard and soft career skills, and work towards permanent housing.

 Steve’s passion for serving those facing challenging circumstances stems from his upbringing in a missionary household (he was born on the mission field in Zambia) and his experiences at Paxton Ministries, a live-in community focused on housing and disability ministry in Harrisburg.
 While living there, Steve learned to appreciate the beauty of diversity, comparing it to a bouquet where each flower contributes to its overall appeal.

-Steve has a heart-felt connection to the Manheim community, having grown up in East Hempfield Township and cherishing childhood memories of visits to his grandparent’s farm on Hossler Road just outside of town.
+Steve has a heart-felt connection to the Manheim community, having grown up nearby in East Hempfield Township and cherishing childhood memories of visits to his grandparent’s farm on Hossler Road just outside of town.
 In fact, both his wife and mother are graduates of Manheim Central High School.

 Rachelle Miller is a trained Marriage and Family Therapist residing in Lititz, Pennsylvania.
 With a passion for creativity and a keen eye for detail, Rachelle has demonstrated herself as a talented professional.
+We are thrilled to have Rachelle’s marketing expertise and compassionate care as part of our team at Hope Served.

 Rachelle’s journey to Hope Served goes far back to before her birth, when our Board President was part of a youth group led by Rachelle’s parents.
 Over her lifetime, Rachelle grew a passion for psychology and counseling, which she pursued by receiving her Bachelor of Arts in Psychology at Messiah College, as well as, her Master of Arts in Marriage and Family Therapy from Evangelical Theological School.